lmangall/love-letter/README.md

 - **Email the translations to yourself:** Save your newfound vocabulary for future reference and review.
 - **Copy the translations:** Easily paste them into flashcards or your preferred learning platform.

 This app is a labor of love, combining my passion for French language teaching and programming.
-It is the first installment in a series of web applications designed to enhance language learning, all part of a marketing campaign to promote my colleague, who is an instagrammer and a French teacher, new online course.
+It is the first installment in a series of web applications designed to enhance language learning, part of a marketing campaign to promote my colleague (instagrammer and a French teacher) new online course.

-**Tech Stack**
+## Tech Stack

 - **Node.js:** The JavaScript runtime environment that powers the server-side of the application.
 - **Next.js:** A popular React framework providing server-side rendering (SSR), static site generation (SSG), and data fetching functionalities for a performant and SEO-friendly experience.
 - **JavaScript:** The core programming language powering the application's logic and interactivity.
 - **React:** A powerful JavaScript library for building user interfaces, offering a component-based approach for reusable and maintainable code.
 - **Tailwind CSS:** A utility-first CSS framework, streamlining UI development with its extensive collection of pre-built styles and classes.
+  => deployed on Vercel

 **A Week of Exploration, a Week of Refinement**
 This project serves as a testament to the power of rapid learning.
 The initial version was built within a week and a second week was dedicated to refining the application.
 This experience served as my introduction to this tech stack (before I only worked with C, learning the 42Berlin curriculum)